 Not only was it the home of the Naval Radiological Defense laboratory, but the shipyard also served as a launch point for key components used in the making of the first atomic bomb.

-There are still plenty of yellow “radioactive” warning signs posted around the shipyard, so explore this area at your own risk!
+There are still plenty of yellow “radioactive” warning signs posted around the shipyard.
+So, explore this area at your own risk!

 Location: Hunters Point, San Francisco, CA 94124

-If exploring abandoned places and learning about some of San Francisco’s most notorious historical landmarks sounds like your idea of a good time, you might want to check out our Haunted Ghost Tour.
+If exploring abandoned places and learning about some of San Francisco’s most notorious historical landmarks sounds like your idea of a good time, you might want to check out our Haunted San Francisco Ghost Tour.

 It will take you on an unforgettable journey through the streets of SF to show you the dark side of our beloved city.